LuxuSam/PhysicalButton/extras/physicalbutton.md

 - - - -
 ## Get Help / Feature request

-If you encounter problems using the plugin or if you have an idea for a new feature please use the [issue tracker](https://github.com/LuxuSam/PhysicalButton/issues)
+If you encounter problems using the plugin or if you have an idea for a new feature please use the [issue tracker](https://github.com/LuxuSam/PhysicalButton/issues) and if applicable add the corresponding label.

 - - - -
 # ❤️ Support me❤️